Luminova Framework

 Example:

-Generating a query with OR conditions:
+Generating a query with nested AND conditions:

 ],